Showing 1-24 of 85 items

-Beautiful Prussian built home.
-Original stone & wood floors.
+Beautiful Prussian built home, now an elegant bed & breakfast with the original stone & wood floors.

 Baxter's Vineyard and Winery

 Baxter's Winery is the oldest winery in Illinois.
 Homemade arts and crafts, wine tastings, Carol's Pies and tours are available at Baxter's.